INmais/reliable/docs/Notes.md

 Benckmarks

 + 32º or 30.5º for 6 days consecutive days
-if there is a day that is less (discount, -1), not start again counting (problem os consecutive waves)
+if there is a day that is less (discount, -1), not start again counting (problem of consecutive waves)

 ### EE Certificates